Partnership with the University of East Anglia

 If you are a student at the school your complaint will either be dealt with via the Academic Appeal policy or by the Complaints Procedure.
 Information on both can be found on Moodle and in the Student Handbook.

-If you are not a student but have a complaint, please submit your complaint in email or writing to the Head of School, Rebecca Verity.
+If you are not a student but have a complaint, please submit your complaint in email or writing to Director of School, Dr. Rebecca Verity.

 The Royal Marsden School